zejiaWang-s/EvoPlantMeth/README.md

 # Installation
 To ensure full reproducibility and avoid package conflicts, please create the specific Conda environment provided in this repository.
+Typical installation time is approximately 20 minutes on a standard desktop computer, although the exact time may vary depending on network speed and system configuration.

 ## Create the environment from the provided yaml file
 ```bash